 Eco-Wax Skin Wax helps renew skin glide and reduce snow build up.
 The advantage of a spray-on versus a rub-on (glop stopper) is that the spray does not lead to skin fibers clumping and compromising grip in any way.
 The downside is that it’s not an apply-in-the-field, fix-it-now solution.
 It’s best applied to your skins and left to dry before use.
 So plan ahead and apply it the night before to give it plenty of time to dry.
 For best results, you’ll need to apply before each tour.

 It’s easy to use.
 Just put your skins on your skis, spray on and allow to dry.
 Avoid making contact with the skin glue.
-Apply daily for best results. – $14
+Apply daily for best results.
+Get it straight from mountainFLOW for $14

 Eco-Wax Base Wax